material-motion/material-motion/concepts/runtimes.md

 A Runtime must translate Plans into executable logic.

 We'll assume that a function exists that returns an object capable of fulfilling a Plan.
-We'll call these objects: **runtime children**.
+We'll call these objects: **executors**.
 The method signature for this method might look like this:

-    function runtimeChildForPlan(plan) -> Object
+    function executorForPlan(plan) -> Object

 ### On commit: generate runtime children

-When a Transaction is committed, the Runtime must generate a runtime child for each Plan in the Transaction.
+When a Transaction is committed, the Runtime must generate an executor for each Plan in the Transaction.
 Consider the Transaction log we'd explored above:

     > transaction.log
     [